-11. Talk and present to the decision maker.
-There is no point in showing your brand to someone that can’t take any decisions.
+11. Talk and present to the decision-maker.
+There is no point in showing your brand to someone that can’t make any decisions.
 You will lose your time.
 Meet the buyer that is going to potentially place the order.

 13. Follow up.
 Buyers are busy people.
 Just because they didn’t get back to you doesn’t mean it’s a NO. Respectfully follow up and see if they lack information if there is more you can do to help in the decision process etc. Half of the sales lay in the follow-up.